Materials for Quantum Computing

 Electronic structure of InAs and InSb surfaces

 SnSe in a topological crystalline insulator (TCI), a material that is insulating in the bulk but has a conducting state at the surface, which is topologically protected by time reversal symmetry and the crystal symmetry.
 We conducted DFT simulations of an epitaxial interface between SnSe and the ferromagnetic insulator (FMI), EuS.
-The magnetic proximity effect breaks the time reversal symmetry and opens a gap of 21 meV at Γ and 9 meV at M in the topological interface state of SnSe, shown in red.
+The magnetic proximity effect breaks the time reversal symmetry and opens a gap of 21 meV in the topological interface state of SnSe, shown in red.
 Because the magnetic proximity effect is short ranged and confined to the interface, the topological state at the top surface of SnSe, shown in green, in unperturbed.
-Charge transfer at the interface leads to band bending and shifts the gapped interface states below the Fermi level by 88 meV at Γ and above the Fermi level by 47 meV at M. The topological interface state of SnSe/EuS (111) has a larger gap and a smaller binding energy than e.g., Bi2Se3/EuS.
+Charge transfer at the interface leads to band bending and shifts the gapped interface states below the Fermi level by 88 meV.
+The topological interface state of SnSe/EuS (111) has a larger gap and a smaller binding energy than e.g., Bi2Se3/EuS.
 Hence, it could be a potential candidate for implementing quantum/ topological devices.